Starcounter/Docs/docs/guides/transactions/running-background-jobs.md

 Scheduling.RunTask(() => { }).Wait()
 ```

 To determine if current thread is on scheduler call `StarcounterEnvironment.IsOnScheduler()`.
-To determine the amount of schedulers in your database call `StarcounterEnvironment.SchedulerCount`.
-To get current scheduler id call `StarcounterEnvironment.CurrentSchedulerId` \(in case if calling thread is not on Starcounter scheduler the value `StarcounterEnvironment.InvalidSchedulerId` is returned\).

 ## Task scheduling and async/await